 Information -- A charging document filed in a court by a State’s Attorney.

 Infraction (Civil) -- A violation of a statute, ordinance, or regulation for which the only penalty authorized is a civil fine.

-In Forms Pauperis -- Frequently used by inmates filing papers to seek waiver of prepayment of filing fees in State courts.
+In Forma Pauperis -- Frequently used by inmates filing papers to seek waiver of prepayment of filing fees in State courts.

 Initial Appearance -- The procedure by which an arrested defendant is promptly brought before a judicial officer who advises the defendant of the charges against him, his right to counsel, and his first day to appear in court and establishes conditions of pre-trial release.
 It also includes a probable cause determination on a warrantless arrest and advice of preliminary hearing in felony cases.